 These bulletins are for the shipping interests on the high seas.
 The area covered includes the North Arabian Sea (north of 20° N).
+Coverage is shown in Fig. II-1

-These bulletins are issued by the PMDs Marine Meteorology -Tropical Cyclone Warning Centre, Karachi and are broadcast by the Coastal Radio Stations.
+These bulletins are issued by the PMD's Marine Meteorology -Tropical Cyclone Warning Centre, Karachi and are broadcast by the Coastal Radio Stations.
 These bulletins consist of three parts.